What Is A Mileage Allowance?

 - Employee name

-- Purpose of trip (confirmation it is a business trip)
+- Purpose of trip (confirmation that it is a business trip)

 - Starting point